Learning and Type Compatibility in Signaling Games: Introduction

 is uniformly continuous and bounded away from zero on the relative interior of $\Pi_{1}^{(\theta)}$, the set of behavior strategies of type $\theta$. \end{enumerate} Independence ensures that a receiver does not learn how type $\theta$ plays by observing the behavior of some other type $\theta^{'}\ne\theta$, and that a sender does not learn how receivers react to signal $s$ by experimenting with some other signal $s^{'}\ne s$.
-For example, this means in \citet{cho_signaling_1987}'s beer-quiche game the sender doesn't learn how receivers respond to beer by eating quiche.\footnote{One could imagine learning environments where the senders believe that the responses to various signals are correlated, but independence is a natural special case.} The non-doctrinaire nature of $g_{1}$ and $g_{2}$ implies that the agents never see an observation that they assigned zero prior probability, so that they have a well-defined optimization problem after any history.
+For example, this means in \citet{cho_signaling_1987}'s beer-quiche game that the sender does not learn how receivers respond to beer by eating quiche.\footnote{One could imagine learning environments where the senders believe that the responses to various signals are correlated, but independence is a natural special case.} The non-doctrinaire nature of $g_{1}$ and $g_{2}$ implies that the agents never see an observation that they assigned zero prior probability, so that they have a well-defined optimization problem after any history.
 Non-doctrinaire priors also imply that a large enough data set can outweigh prior beliefs \citep{diaconis_uniform_1990}.
-The technical assumption about the boundary behavior of $g_{2}$ in (c) ensures that the prior density function $g_{2}$ behaves like a power function near the boundary of $\Pi_{1}$.
+The niceness assumption in (iii) ensures that $g_{2}$ behaves like a power function near the boundary of $\Pi_{1}$.
 Any density that is strictly positive on $\Pi_{1}$ satisfies this condition, as does the Dirichlet distribution, which is the prior associated with fictitious play \citep{fudenberg1993learning}.